Accredited, multi-media online course. Study from anywhere in the world.

 8.6 Formulating detangling spray These leave in sprays help detangle your hair making combing much easier.
 Perfect for children or longer hair.
 Watch as we formulate a Lavender & Mandarin Detangling Spray.

 8.7 Formulating co-wash Co-wash stands for ‘conditioner only’ wash.
-Co-wash is very popular with people with African hair, due to the fact that that type hair is rather dry and can get even drier after shampooing.
+Co-wash is very popular with people with Afro-textured hair, due to the fact that that type hair is rather dry and can get even drier after shampooing.
 Co wash provides a little bit of cleansing action and a lot of conditioning, which benefits dry hair.
 We include a formulation example for a Herbal Boost Co-wash.

 8.8 Formulating solid conditioner bars This lesson covers how to formulate solid conditioner bars, such as our luscious Honey & Banana Deep-Conditioner Bar.
 Solid conditioner bars are hugely popular and with good reason.
 Soon you’ll be formulating and making your own!